TargetProcess/tauCharts/README.md

 The Taucharts team is passionate about beautiful design.
 ####...
 Dive into the high-level [Taucharts concepts](http://blog.taucharts.com/taucharts-data-focused-charting-library/) and [usage reviews](#taucharts-examples--usage-reviews).
+If you want to contribute - see [how to run the project locally](#how-to-run-the-project-locally)

 ##How to use Taucharts